a-xavier/tapes/README.md

 See [Instruction Manual](https://github.com/a-xavier/tapes/blob/master/TAPES_Manual.pdf) or the [Wiki](https://github.com/a-xavier/tapes/wiki) for the full range of options and functionalities.

 :warning: __Warning on VEP annotated vcf :__ VEP annotated vcf might give different results compared to ANNOVAR annotated vcf, due to the difference in interpretation of consequences.
+ANNOVAR is still the preferred annotation tool to use with TAPES.

 ___Coming Soon___...
 - ~~Support for VEP annotated vcf and BS2 criteria assignment optimisation~~ Done